tiwariar7/Diabetic-Retinopathy-Detection/README.md

 The project develops an ML-based system for DR detection, aiming to provide timely medical assistance and improve patient outcomes.
 The DenseNet-based deep neural network enhances DR severity prediction, aiding in early-stage treatment and preventing blindness.

-Would you like to make any additional adjustments or keep it as is?